dell/helm-charts/charts/karavi-observability/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Dell Community Kubernetes Helm Chart for Karavi Observability
+# Dell Community Helm Chart for Karavi Observability

 Karavi Observability can be deployed using Helm.